Partially hyperbolic dynamics in the 3-body problem: Introduction

 \paragraph{\textbf{Laminations in real-analytic Hamiltonians:} } Weakly invariant normally hyperbolic laminations arise (under suitable conditions) close to \textit{single resonances} in nearly-integrable Hamiltonians.
 One of the first works in which (a simplified version of) this situation was considered is \cite{Moeckeldrift}.
 With a view towards the implementation of the Arnold diffusion mechanism, in this work Moeckel provides a criterion under which the dynamics on the lamination exhibits drifting orbits.
 This idea was later exploited by Gelfreich and Turaev in \cite{GelfreichTuraev} to prove that a generic real-analytic perturbation of an a priori chaotic Hamiltonian exhibits drifting orbits.
 Among many other things, in \cite{MR2104598} Marco and Sauzin construct an explicit Gevrey perturbation of an integrable convex Hamiltonian for which there exists a normally hyperbolic lamination admiting an orbit whose projection to the center subspace (i.e. tangent to the leaves) is dense.
 In some sense, these results are concerned with \textit{topological aspects} of the dynamics on these laminations.
 This is also the case of our Theorems \ref{thm:skewproduct} and \ref{thm:MainR3bp}.
 We believe that the ideas in Theorem \ref{thm:skewproduct} will be of good use to establish similar conclusions to those in Theorem \ref{thm:MainR3bp} in given parametric families of real-analytic Hamiltonians.
 Finally, let us also mention that one could also investigate the \textit{statistical properties} of dynamics on these laminations.
 For instance, in \cite{MR2104598} the authors are able to embed a random walk in the nearly integrable dynamics.
+Both weakly invariant normally hyperbolic laminations and the statistical properties of its dynamics has been also analyzed in Celestial Mechanics models by Capinski and Gidea for the restricted 3-body problem \cite{MR4544807} and also in the forthcoming papers \cite{guardia2025stochastic1, guardia2025stochastic2}, the authors obtain a similar result for a lamination arising at the so-called \textit{mean motion} resonances in the restricted 3 body problem.
+Weakly invariant normally hyperbolic laminations are expected to exist in other Celestial Mechanics contexts such as secular resonances \cite{Clarke25} or along the center manifolds of the Lagrange points.
+However, for some models the leaves of the laminations have dimension higher to those considered in the present paper.